gibsjose/cpp-cheat-sheet/C++ Syntax.md

 class Polygon {

 // Private members and methods are only accessible via methods in the class definition
-// Another option is 'protected', which are members and methods only accessible in the class definition or by classes who extend this class
 private:
     int num_sides;    	// Number of sides

+// Protected members and methods are only accessible in the class definition or by classes who extend this class
+protected:
     std::string name;   // Name of the polygon

 // Public members and methods are accessible to anyone who creates an instance of the class